habibanalytics/Towards-Data-Science/README.md

 [How to audit the course?](https://learner.coursera.help/hc/en-us/articles/209818613-Enrollment-options)

-I am organising all of my courses in a way that i set a target for every month and week and by the end of each month and week I will set the target for the upcoming month and week.

 For each course i can study one week's worth content in one day.
 So that way i can complete courses in fewer days.

 By the end of each week I will share my experience in this GitHub repository.

 ## My Work
 So Here is my whole experience step by step.